KaylaKremer/UdacityMobileWebSpecialist/README.md

 * Lighthouse audit scores of >90

 ### :fork_and_knife: Server
 First you will need to run the server.
-Navigate to the 'UdacityMobileWebSpecialist/server' directory in your terminal and then run the command 'node server' to start the Sails server on port 1337.
+Navigate to the `UdacityMobileWebSpecialist/server` directory in your terminal and then run the command 'node server' to start the Sails server on port `1337`.
 For more information, visit the server's repo for this project [HERE](https://github.com/udacity/mws-restaurant-stage-3)

 ### :fork_and_knife: Deployment
-To deploy the app in your browser, navigate to the 'UdacityMobileWebSpecialist' directory in your terminal and then run the command 'gulp build'.
-This will generate a production build of the project and use BrowserSync to deploy it in your browser on port 5500.
+To deploy the app in your browser, navigate to the `UdacityMobileWebSpecialist` directory in your terminal and then run the command `gulp build`.
+This will generate a production build of the project and use BrowserSync to deploy it in your browser on port `5500`.

 ### :fork_and_knife: Notes
 I have changed Google maps to be static images when pages first load.
 You can change it back to a live map by clicking on it!
 All images are also set to lazy load to further help with page load performance.